Julian Assange, circa 2006

 Assange was drawn to science and computers from an early age.
 In fact, the self-proclaimed “famous teenage hacker” demonstrated an uncanny aptitude with computers, which soon got him into trouble.
 In 1991 he pleaded guilty to a host of cybercrime charges, but because of his youth at the time he received only minimal punishment.

-Over the next decade he traveled, studied physics at the University of Melbourne, and worked at various computer-related jobs such as computer security consultant.
+Over the next decade he traveled, studied physics at the University of Melbourne, and worked at various computer-related jobs such as a computer security consultant.
 Even as an adult Assange didn’t have a home; he often moved from place to place.

 Assange created WikiLeaks in 2006, declaring that its primary interest is “exposing oppressive regimes in Asia, the former Soviet bloc, sub-Saharan Africa and the Middle East, but we also expect to be of assistance to people of all regions who wish to reveal unethical behavior in their governments and corporations.”